-Municipal and governmental accounting; preparation and use of budgets, records, and statements.
+Analysis of governmental and not-for-profit accounting issues including the preparation and use of budgets, records and statements.
+Accounting majors must complete this course with a grade of C or better.
 Prerequisite: ACT 2292.

 ACT 3395 Managerial/Cost Accounting I (3)